Model Context Protocol (MCP)

 3. Cursor

-In Cursor settings (Settings > MCP), add a new server communicating directly via HTTP (or using the bridge mentioned above if Cursor does not support native HTTP MCP servers in your version):
+In Cursor settings (Settings > MCP), add a new server communicating directly via HTTP (or using the bridge mentioned above if your version of Cursor does not support native HTTP MCP servers):

 • Type: command (with npx bridge) or http